This blog was originally published on April 7, 2020.

 The following resources are available to individuals in British Columbia:

 - B.C.
-Emergency Benefit for Workers: Starting May 1, 2020, eligible individuals can apply to receive a one-time $1,000 payment.
-To be eligible, an individual must be at least 15 years of age, be a resident of British Columbia as of March 15, 2020, been approved for the Canada Emergency response Benefit, has filed or agrees to file a 2019 B.C. income tax return, and will not be receiving provincial income assistance or disability assistance.
+Emergency Benefit for Workers: Eligible individuals can apply to receive a one-time $1,000 payment.
+To be eligible, an individual must be at least 15 years of age, be a resident of British Columbia as of March 15, 2020, have been approved for the Canada Emergency response Benefit, have filed or agrees to file a 2019 B.C. income tax return, and will not be receiving provincial income assistance or disability assistance.
 Eligible applicants have until December 2, 2020 to apply.
+On August 17, 2020, the B.C.
+Emergency Benefit for Workers was expanded to include two weeks where the Canada Emergency Response Benefit was not available.
+Now, if you’re eligible for and receive at least one Canada Emergency Response Benefit and then return to work, and you’re not required to repay the benefit, you may still be eligible for the B.C.
+Emergency Benefit for Workers, provided you meet the other eligibility criteria.
+Please note that the B.C.
+Ministry of Finance must be notified of any change in eligibility within 30 days of such change.
+Failure to notify the B.C. government may lead to a penalty.
 For more information on how to apply see this resource.

 - COVID-19 Support for Renters and Landlords: a new temporary rental supplement of up to $500 per month will be available to low to moderate income renters who are facing financial hardship but do not qualify for existing rental assistance programs.
 In addition the government of British Columbia announced halting of evictions, except in extreme cases where there are safety concerns, and freezing rent increases while the state of emergency is ongoing.
 Applications for the rental supplement have opened on the B.C.
 Housing website.